Hello, thank you for being here!

 Since when did being happy and healthy only belong to a certain group of people?

 It’s imperative that people all around the world start paying attention to their health.
 Green Vibes is going to be a place where everyone can come and get genuine guidance on living an enriched life.
 Health is a word that’s thrown around a little too carelessly.
 It’s hard to sort out the few truths when there are thousands of lies.
 I want this to be a place people can express their concerns about health, especially regarding Western culture!
-I am going to be that person who leads you to the water.
+I am going to be that person who leads you to the clean, fresh water.
 I don’t ever want to tell you what to do, I just want to give you the tools to make the right decisions for the lifestyle you want to live.

 The Secret Life of a Black Vegan

 Looking back on that now, I have an entirely new perspective.
 In a way I feel terrible and guilty for not paying attention..but I was young and no one told me any different.
-I have no kids, in spite of that, I definitely believe the world can change with how we feed our kids and how we educate them on the importance of food.
+I have no kids, in spite of that, I definitely believe the world can change with how we feed children and how we educate them on the importance of food.
 Like most young people today, I never really cared about health.
 As cliche as it sounds, I thought “because I’m young, I’ll never get sick”.
 It amazes me because that mindset seems to be engraved on my generation now.
 Today you can find thousands of cases where younger people are getting diseases.
 Diseases like cancer, obesity, diabetes, and high cholesterol; we all know the list goes on though.
 Hormone imbalance is a real thing that no one questions, but I do.
 Most of us are born healthy, I can’t fathom why dying of disease is normal now.
 Health isn’t just about being skinny or having great skin.
 It goes so much deeper than that but you have to find your own way.

 (Actual picture after I climbed my first mountain 😅)